 - Where: Sixth Form trip to Moldova in July

 - i/c: AJJ

 Since 2000, Abingdon has been supporting the work of AGAPE, a charity working with young people in Moldova, the poorest country in Europe.
-There is an annual Sixth Form visit to Moldova to run a summer camp for disadvantaged Moldovan children, while Third Years can find out more about the project through the Service and Citizenship Scheme.
+There is an annual Sixth Form visit to Moldova to run a summer camp for disadvantaged Moldovan children.
 The project represents an excellent chance to learn about a culture very different from our own – and to provide support and friendship to those in real need of it.

 Older and Bolder

 Help tend the Sensory Garden at Abingdon Hospital.
 The garden is maintained by volunteers and is used by patients to speed their recovery and relax.

 Third Year Service

 The Third Year Service and Citizenship Scheme was set up to help pupils to develop a broader understanding of their place in the wider community (local, national and global) and to encourage them to make an active contribution to the society in which they live.
 All pupils in the Third Year who are not involved in CCF participate in the scheme.

 A range of different activities is available for which boys are invited to express their preferences at the beginning of the school year.
 They are then put into groups, which will change on a termly or half-termly basis.